About

 How we’re funded

-We’re a Community Interest Company which means any profits are reinvested in establishing genuine local journalism.
+We’re a Community Interest Company which means any profits are reinvested in re-establishing genuine local journalism.

 Individuals can support us with a monthly donation here and we have a Patrons scheme for organisations to get involved.
 You can also contribute with a one time donation through this link.

-A total of 88,000 people have read the website for free since launch four years ago.
-But fewer than 40 people donate a modest amount each month: this totals around £200 and covers the basic running costs of website, accountant and professional fees.
+A total of 100,000 people have read the website for free since launch four years ago.
+But only about 45 people donate a modest amount each month: this totals around £250 and covers the basic running costs of website, accountant and professional fees.

-The contribution of our two patrons - the Eastbourne Chamber of Commerce and Tech Resort - are a huge help but editor Rebecca Maer still works on a largely voluntary basis.
+There are also important contributions from our two patrons - the Eastbourne Chamber of Commerce and Tech Resort - which are a huge help but editor Rebecca Maer still works on a largely voluntary basis.

-Rebecca Maer is a qualified journalist with 30 years’ experience in the UK and overseas.
+Rebecca is a qualified journalist with 30 years’ experience in the UK and overseas.
 Rebecca has worked as a news reporter at local and national levels, a feature and travel writer, columnist, business editor and city editor.
-She moved to Eastbourne in 2021.
+She moved to Eastbourne in 2021 and is paid one / two days a month for work on Eastbourne Reporter.
+In reality, she works two days a week on the website, writing and editing.

 Rebecca's CV includes the following organisations: